 State and federal law require us to maintain the privacy of your protected health information.
+This includes protecting all of your information whether it is oral, written or in electronic format.
 The federal Health Insurance Portability and Accountability Act of 1996 (HIPAA) also requires us to provide you this notice about our legal duties and privacy practices.

-This notice takes effect July 15, 2019.
+This notice takes effect January 1, 2021.
 We must follow the privacy practices described in this Notice while it is in effect.
 We may change the terms of this Notice at any time in the future and make the new Notice effective for all PHI that we maintain.
 This Notice replaces any other information you have previously received from us with respect to your PHI.
 Whenever we make an important change, we will publish the updated Notice on our website at http://healthnewengland.org/notice-of-privacy-practices.
 We will inform subscribers whenever we make a material change to the privacy practices described in this notice in one of our periodic mailings.